 \section{Abstract}

-In this note we prove the following pointwise ergodic theorem for functions taking values in a separable complete CAT($0$)-space: \begin{thm*} Suppose that $G$ is an amenable locally compact group with left Haar measure $m_G$ and that $(F_n)_{n\geq 1}$ is a tempered F\o lner sequence of compact subsets of $G$, that $T:G\curvearrowright (\O,\cal{F},\sfP)$ is a jointly measurable, probability-preserving action of $G$ on a probability space, that $(X,d)$ a separable complete CAT($0$)-space with barycentre map $b$, and that $f:\O\to X$ is a measurable function such that for some (and hence any) fixed $x \in X$ we have
+This note proves a version of the pointwise ergodic theorem for functions taking values in a separable complete CAT($0$)-space.
+The precise setting consists of an amenable locally compact group $G$ with left Haar measure $m_G$, a jointly measurable, probability-preserving action $T:G\curvearrowright (\O,\cal{F},\sfP)$ of $G$ on a probability space, and a separable complete CAT($0$)-space $(X,d)$ with barycentre map $b$.
+In this setting we show that if $(F_n)_{n\geq 1}$ is a tempered F\o lner sequence of compact subsets of $G$ and $f:\O\to X$ is a measurable map such that for some (and hence any) fixed $x \in X$ we have

-Then as $n\to\infty$ the functions of empirical barycentres
+then as $n\to\infty$ the functions of empirical barycentres